devleaks/cockpitdecks-docs/docs/Button/Button Representations/Basic.md

 # Switches

-[[Drawn Buttons#Switch|Switches]] are drawings often used by OnOff activations that can be used in replacement of icons.
+[[Drawn Buttons – Switches|Switches]] are drawings often used by OnOff activations that can be used in replacement of icons.

 *Switches* is a drawing of a simple two or three-way switch.
 *Circular switches* are multi-value rotation switches or selectors.